strossouw/React-Portfolio/README.md

 ## Usage
-The sole purpose of this portfolio is to show off what I can do. :) 🐈
+The sole purpose of this portfolio is to show off what I can do. :) 🐈 There are multiple tabs to view my work and about me.

 ## License